necmettindemir/binck-nl-assignment01/ReadMe.txt

 About this Solution

 This soluiton consists of two projects
-- GUI project that is win app  (Prj01PostCodes)
+- GUI project that is win app  (Prj01PostCodes), SLN file is here.
 - Library project that is class library project (Prj01Lib)

 Library.cs is a library file of Prj01Lib ClassLibrary project .